Hash (food): United States

-Some areas in the South also use the term hash to refer to meat, such as wild game, that is served as barbecue or pulled meat that is boiled first.

-UK
+United Kingdom

 As early as the 14th century, English people were making hache or hachy.
 According to cookbook author Steven Raichlen, "The English diarist Samuel Pepys waxed grandiloquent about a rabbit hash he savored in 1662".

 An 18th century recipe for "excellent hash" was made by preparing a seasoned roux with herbs and onion, cayenne, mace and nutmeg, then adding to it broth or gravy and stirring in mushroom ketchup.
 In this sauce the cold beef would be simmered over gentle heat.
 Simpler recipes would omit some of the fancier ingredients like mushroom ketchup and add filling root vegetables like carrots and boiled potatoes.

 "Norman hash" was a dish of gravy and onions served over slices of leftover roast beef.